rabirabirara/tic-tac-toeminal/README.md

 Chess is not solvable with the minimax algorithm, and certainly not decidable in its entirety anytime soon.
 We are limited by both time and space - that is, if a modern computer were to investigate every possible move from a given position, it would take too long (the heat death of the universe would come first), and it would use too much memory (I am always running out of memory on my phone).
-This is why slightly nondeterministic methods such as Monte Carlo Tree Search or Deep Learning are instead at the forefront of Chess engine design.
+This is why nondeterministic methods such as Monte Carlo Tree Search or Deep Learning are instead at the forefront of Chess engine design.